qruto/laravel-flora/README.md

 ```

 There you can find instructions for `local` and `production` environments.
-Feel free to add your specific environment like `staging` or else.
+Feel free to change it any way you need or add your specific environment like `staging`.

 `build` script contains assets building commands: